arjuntkv/Student_Information_System/StudentManagement/readme.md

-﻿# Student Management System - Android
+# Student Management System - JAVA

+This project is developed using Java frames and mysql database.

 ## Installation

 Clone or download the repository.